makrai/notes/demszky23-llm-psycho.md

   Some next steps for this research might be to unpack the ‘black box’ of what the LLM was using for its scoring.

-## Prompt-tuning (also called in-context learning)27,28 (Fig. 2c).
+## Prompt-tuning (also called in-context learning, 27, 28, Fig. 2c)

 * popular because the LLM does not need to be re-fitted (that is, the underlying model parameters are not changed) Instead, the type of output the LLM generates is tailored to match user-generated prompts.
 Thus, the customization can happen quickly.
+For
-For example, a user interested in fostering a stress-can-be-enhancing mindset could prompt-tune an LLM with the following prompt: “Here is some good advice to give to people who are very stressed.
+  * eg a user interested in fostering a stress-can-be-enhancing mindset could prompt-tune an LLM with the following prompt:
-  [user enters one or two examples written by the user or an expert].
+    “Here is some good advice to give to people who are very stressed.  [user enters one or two examples written by the user or an expert].
 What is a way to give this advice to someone who is stressed about work?”
-The LLM would then output one or two examples.
+  * The LLM would then output one or two examples.
 The user could then ask (in the same session with the LLM): “What is a way to give this advice to someone who is stressed about relationships?”
 The LLM would then output one or two examples.
-  Thus, even just a couple of user-generated examples can help the model to extrapolate structural and semantic features (Box 3) and use them to generate a new set of examples in response to similar user queries29.
+  * even just a couple of user-generated examples can help the model to extrapolate structural and semantic features (Box 3) and use them to generate a new set of examples in response to similar user queries29.
 * the same limitations with respect to high-quality annotated data as
   * fewer examples (for example, one to ten) are needed.
 The key limitation of
   * it might not be very effective at addressing the many subtleties and complexities of a specific psychological construct, unlike a fine-tuned model whose parameters are adjusted based on a high-quality annotated dataset.
 Prompt-tuning is also
   * less likely than fine-tuning to overcome biases in the data because its parameters are not updated.
   * the LLMs’ outputs will be sensitive to how the prompt was worded.
 Thus, prompt engineering (in which users vary the prompts given to the LLM to achieve a better output for a given purpose) is a key aspect of prompt-tuning that requires subtle expertise30,31.

-* LLM providers such as OpenAI, Meta or Google prioritize model customization via prompt-tuning rather than fine-tuning; their
+* LLM providers such as OpenAI, Meta or Google prioritize model customization via prompt-tuning rather than fine-tuning
   * latest models (OpenAI’s GPT-4 and Google’s Bard AI) cannot be fine-tuned by public users.
 One potential reason for preventing users from fine-tuning is
-  * fine-tuning might interfere guardrails that prevent harmful outputs such as Anticipated enhancements might elevate the effectiveness of prompt-tuning
+  * fine-tuning might interfere guardrails that prevent harmful outputs
+  * Anticipated enhancements might elevate the effectiveness of prompt-tuning
   * OpenAI allows for increasingly detailed instructions via system messages (such as step-by-step directions for responding to an adolescent who is anxious about applying to college) that can guide the model’s behaviour